Zuehlke/security-onboarding/security/A4-Insecure Direct Object Reference/lesson.md

 ### Task: Prevent the Insecure direct object reference attack

-Prevent the attack by checking user's access to the disabled employees in EmployeeController class.
+Prevent the attack by filtering out all disabled employees in EmployeeController class.